 Since real economic problems were chosen as the topic of the business game, their solution helped students to find out the feasibility of applying mathematical methods in their future practical activity.
 This increases their interest not only in studying the topic on which the game is conducted, but also in the possibilities of using the mathematical apparatus as a whole.
 Therefore, the introduction of a business game into the learning process increases students' motivation to study mathematical disciplines.
-The results show that the use of elements of gamification as one of the technologies of design thinking in teaching mathematical disciplines allows students of professional training, but also to create prerequisites for their further self-development while working at enterprises, organizations, establishments, institutions.
+The results show that the use of elements of gamification as one of the technologies of design thinking in teaching mathematical disciplines allows students of economic specialties not only to acquire certain competences of professional training, but also to create prerequisites for their further self-development while working at enterprises, organizations, establishments, institutions.